0xPARC/0xparc-intro-book/easy/src/kzg.typ

   And so forth.
-  In the end, the value $s$ will be the product of the secrets $s_i$ chosen by the $i$ parties... so the only way they can break secrecy is if all the "trusted parties" collaborate.
+  In the end, the value $s$ will be the product of the secrets $s_i$ chosen by the $i$ parties... so the only way they can break secrecy is if all the "trusted parties" collude.
 ]

 #pagebreak() // TODO manual pagebreak for printed easy; stopgap hack